 The principal steps in the cash receipts processes are:

-The Treasurer monitors the PO Box at least monthly. deposit in FDIC insured account within 24 hours of receipt.
+The Executive Director or Treasurer monitors the PO Box at least monthly.
+Checks are deposited in FDIC insured account within 24 hours of receipt.

 The Bookkeeper logs the deposit into the accounting software and allocates to the proper income accounts.